Scholarships for Slovenia

 New Social Order in the Balkans

-Many students head off to study in Slovenia for its economic and social environment.
-International business students experience emerging markets first hand and observe the migration from Communist rule to a country ripe for free trade.
-Slovenia is actively wooing multinational companies and foreign investors.
-Other students spend time in Slovenia learning the language and experiencing the culture and flavor of the country.
+Many students head off to study in Slovenia for its economic, cultural and social environment.
+International business students experience emerging markets first-hand by witnessing its transformation from socialism to a player in Europe’s common market economy.
+Part of the European Union, Slovenia is wooing multinational companies and foreign investors.
+Students also are drawn to Slovenia to learn the language and experience the culture and flavor of the country.

 Federal Scholarships